 - monitor and report livestock illness to the local State Veterinarian

-- ensure appropriate disposal of manure and dead carcasses
+- to ensure appropriate disposal of manure and dead carcasses

-- That people transporting livestock adhere to Article 6 of the Stock Theft Act (Act No 57 of 1959) and ensure that a completed document of identification travels with the animals.
-Available here
+REMEMBER that people transporting livestock must adhere to Articles 6 and 8 of the Stock Theft Act (Act No 57 of 1959) and ensure that a completed document of identification travels with the animals.
+Available at: Article 6 document and Article 8 document

 - Registration of approved ostrich compartments